smudge/decks/railsconf-2022/slides.md

 }
 </style>

 <!--
 And these fakes apps are really simple.

-They don't have to do everything the real app would do,
+They don't have to do everything the real app would,

 CLICK